Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vhz/plot_vhz_ctrl_im_2kw.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 57-59
+GENERATED FROM PYTHON SOURCE LINES 56-57

 Create the simulation object and simulate it.
-The option `pwm=True` enables the model for the carrier comparison.

 ..
-GENERATED FROM PYTHON SOURCE LINES 59-63
+GENERATED FROM PYTHON SOURCE LINES 57-61

 .. code-block:: Python